 An AMT is composed of a dry clutch, a gearbox, and an embedded dedicated control system that uses electronic sensors, processors, and actuators to actuate gear shifts on the driver's command.
-This eliminates the need for a clutch pedal while still allowing the driver to decide when to change gears.
+This removes the need for a clutch pedal while the driver is still able to decide when to change the gear.
 The clutch itself is actuated by electronic equipment that can synchronize the timing and the torque required to make gear shifts quick and smooth.
 The system is designed to provide a better driving experience, especially in cities where congestion frequently causes stop-and-go traffic patterns.